Follow me:

 That’s why today, we’re going to give you 10 critical questions to work through to give you clarity on whether to start fresh, or just plug the gaps in your existing demand gen strategy.

 This is part of our Demand Gen mini-series.
-You can access previous whiteboarding sessions here:
+You can access the full series and their whiteboarding sessions here:

 As per usual, you can read, watch or listen below to work through these 10 questions and see if you need to totally revise your Demand Gen plan, or just work with what you’ve got!